A full Diva node is a server running all of the following:

 Nodes run the required infrastructure to power a Distributed Validator.

-Nodes will own different key-shares, allowing them to operate Distributed Validators in coordination with other nodes.
+Nodes will receive and operate different key-shares, allowing them to operate Distributed Validators in coordination with other nodes.

-The Diva client is open source and available in several formats such as source code, as Docker image and a Dappnode package.
+The Diva client will be open source and available in several formats such as source code, Docker image, and a Dappnode package.
 It allows nodes to: